Insights

 In the early days of the American railroad system, expansion was chaotic.

-As the former Head of Firmwide Artificial Intelligence at Morgan Stanley and now teaching AI strategy and governance at Columbia Business School, I have spent years building AI infrastructure at scale and advising organizations navigating this transition.
+As the former Head of Firmwide Artificial Intelligence at Morgan Stanley, where I led the deployment of hundreds of AI use cases into production, and now teaching AI strategy and governance at Columbia Business School, I have spent years building AI infrastructure at scale and advising organizations navigating this transition.

 The Structural Risks